Punchyou/Punchyou.github.io/_posts/2020-07-02-ci_cd_gitlab.md

 1. Define two jobs `test` and `run` (the names are arbitrary) with different commands to be executed
 2. Before every job, the commands defined by `before_script` are executed

-**Each job is run independently from each other.** If you want to check whether the .gitlab-ci.yml of your project is valid, there is a Lint tool under the page /-/ci/lint of your project namespace.
+If you want to check whether the .gitlab-ci.yml of your project is valid, there is a Lint tool under the page /-/ci/lint of your project namespace.
 You can also find a **CI Lint** button to go to this page under **CI/CD ➔ Pipelines** and **Pipelines ➔ Jobs** in your project.

+##### stages:
+We define the jobs that we want our pipeline to perform.
+Usually is `build` and `test`.

+##### build:
+We define what the job `build` will do, by writing a `script` with commands underneeth it.

+##### test:
+We define what the job `test` will do, again, by writing a `script` with commands underneeth it.
+Usually, a `test` job tests if the build steps were completed successfully, but we need to define those testing steps.
+It can also run any tests we have in place in our code.

+##### artifacts
+Each job is run independently from each other. **Under `build`** we can define `artifacts` so the jobs can communicate with each other, otherwise any job performed during the `build` would be discarded before the test job.
+With the `artifact`, the jobs knows what to save, like files or folders created during the `build` stage.
+They defined by paths.

+##### debugging
+If the test job fails we can include debugging commands under the `test` stage that can print out results from the previous commands so we check what those outputs are at the logs in the gitlab UI for that particular test job.

 The following is the template `.gitlab-ci.yml` file for python: